benjasper/metar.gg-backend/README.md

 ❗️Send the requests including the secret (from the `ADMIN_SECRET` env variable) in the `Authorization` header.

-In every case, the server will respond with a `204 No content` if the import was successful triggered.
+In every case, the server will respond with a `204 No content` if the import was successfully triggered.
 You can use some kind of cron service to trigger these endpoints at your desired intervals.
 The airport data is synced, while the weather data is will only be added and not automatically removed.
 You can use the `/clean` endpoint to remove old weather data.

 ## Development 💻